Parcel is a Web Application Bundler.

 parcel build index.html

-A production bundle disables hot module replacement and does not watch your changes, it simply exists once the bundling is done, and uses a minifier.
+A production bundle disables hot module replacement and does not watch your changes, it exists once the bundling is done, and uses a minifier.

 It also automatically trigger the